 - join Medicare Part D if they are enrolled in Medicare Part C

 - switch one Medicare Part D plan for another

-However, these changes are possible during the annual Open Enrollment Period from October 15 to December 7 each year.
-Medicare Part D is available for everyone during their Initial Enrollment Period for Original Medicare.
+However, these changes are possible during the annual OEP that runs from October 15 to December 7.
+Medicare Part D is available for everyone during their IEP for original Medicare.

 We will update the 2021 costs as soon as possible after the Centers for Medicare and Medicaid Services (CMS) have released them.